See development challenges first hand and collaborate to assist a nation to meet its goals

 Our Year Program in Namibia

 Teach English, Math, Science, Computer Literacy, Health

-Join us for a webinar on October 1 at 7pm ET to learn more about the WorldTeach Namibia Year program and to hear directly from alumni about their experience in the field.
-If you can’t make it, register to receive the recording.
+Watch the 2018 Namibia webinar to learn more about the WorldTeach Namibia Year program and to hear directly from alumni about their experience in the field.

 Serving in Namibia since 1991, WorldTeach is proud to continue partnering with the Namibian Ministry of Education, Arts, and Culture, a collaboration which has allowed us to send over 500 volunteers to the country since its independence.
 Over this span, WorldTeach volunteers have assisted the Ministry of Education, Arts, and Culture in efforts to improve educational outcomes and amend the residual inequalities that continue to persist from the the apartheid era.

 Reforms to improve educational outcomes include making English the medium of instruction from Grade 4 onwards, as well as supporting learner-centered pedagogy.
 Namibia’s need for volunteer teachers is severe.
 Facing a shortage of qualified teachers, particularly those who can instruct effectively in English has left the Ministry of Education, Arts, and Culture in a difficult predicament.
 Making national progress is dependent on their ability to educate the newer generation.
 Moreover, with a growing youth population, Namibia’s education system is strained exponentially.
 As mandated by the Ministry of Education, Arts, and Culture, WorldTeach volunteers serve a crucial role in this context; they serve in posts that would otherwise go unfilled.
 While living and working conditions in Namibia can be demanding, the rewards of helping in the reconstruction of this invigorating new country far outweigh the lack of daily luxuries.